Eileen (film): Production

 In August 2016, it was revealed that Erin Cressida Wilson was adapting the novel Eileen by Ottessa Moshfegh for Fox Searchlight and producer Scott Rudin.
-The novel was ultimately adapted by Moshfegh and her husband Luke Goebel.
+The novel was ultimately adapted by Moshfegh and her husband Luke Goebel, with Fox Searchlight no longer involved.
 The mayor of Metuchen, New Jersey, Jonathan Busch, first confirmed that Anne Hathaway, Thomasin McKenzie, and Shea Whigham would have roles in the film.
 Filming commenced in late 2021 in Metuchen with filming locations also including South Amboy, New Jersey.
 It was one of a succession of productions that Hathaway was filming in New Jersey in 2021 and 2022.

 Principal photography on the production was completed in February 2022.
 It was confirmed that Owen Teague and Marin Ireland had been added to the cast and that Endeavor Content and WME Independent were selling distribution rights.
 Author of the novel and the screenplay Moshfegh was quoted as saying it was "a very faithful adaptation of the tone" of her original work.
 In June 2022, she confirmed the edit was locked-in and said that McKenzie as Eileen was "amazing.
 It's like she was born to play that role, she's just so exciting to watch.
 And Anne Hathaway plays Rebecca, the sort of femme fatale character.
 I mean, we're watching it again today and the first cut of it, I was like, 'This is so much better than my book.'
 So the movie is really satisfying, I'm excited about that."
 Moshfegh said bringing her writer husband Luke Goebel into the script writing process made the script better because he was able to add another perspective to the story.
-They began writing drafts during the height of the COVID-19 lockdown in 2020 and avoiding seasonal wildfires from Oregon to Pasadena to Palm Springs with Moshfegh saying to Vanity Fair, "There was a sense of looming danger haunting us, which actually really helped the writing process."
-The score for the film was written by Richard Reed Parry, from the band Arcade Fire.
+They began writing drafts during the height of the COVID-19 lockdown in 2020 and avoiding seasonal wildfires from Oregon to Pasadena to Palm Springs, with Moshfegh saying to Vanity Fair, "There was a sense of looming danger haunting us, which actually really helped the writing process."
 Hathaway described the project as "Carol meets Reservoir Dogs".

+Music

+Richard Reed Parry of Arcade Fire composed the film's score.
+The film's soundtrack was released through Milan Records on December 1, 2023.

 Release

-Eileen premiered at the 2023 Sundance Film Festival on January 21, 2023.
-It was previously reported that the film could be released in late 2022.
+Eileen began a limited theatrical release in the United States on December 1, 2023, before expanding wide a week later (December 8).
+The film premiered at the 2023 Sundance Film Festival on January 21, 2023.
+In March 2023, Neon acquired North American distribution rights to the film for $15 million.
+In July 2023, Focus Features acquired worldwide distribution rights outside North America to the film, with its parent Universal Pictures handling distribution on its behalf and the film being slated for a theatrical release in the United Kingdom and Ireland on the same day as its limited release in the United States.